Sir Philip Reginald le Belward Grey Egerton, 14th Baronet

 Sir Philip Reginald le Belward Grey Egerton, 14th Baronet JP DL (3 September 1885 – 9 June 1962) was an English landowner.

 Life

-He was the son of Colonel Caledon Philip Grey Egerton and Caroline Blanche, daughter of Rev Reginald Southwell Smith.
-Caledon was commanding officer of 39th Regional District of the Raj, and a Colonel of the Dorset Regiment.
+He was the son of Colonel Caledon Philip Grey Egerton and Caroline Blanche, daughter of Rev. Reginald Southwell Smith.
+His father was commanding officer of 39th Regional District of the Raj, and a Colonel of the Dorset Regiment.

 Sir Philip was a soldier commissioned into the Territorial Army of the Royal Artillery.
 He was with the Sudan Civil Service; and with the 3rd battalion of Shropshire Light Infantry won a 4th clasp of the Order of the Nile.
 In 1941 he was appointed High Sheriff of Cheshire.
 The 13th baronet, Rev Sir Brooke, who adopted the added surname Grey-Egerton, died childless, without an heir on 5 November 1945.
 As his nearest male relative, a second cousin, Sir Philip was the next in line.

 In 1947 he was appointed Honorary Colonel of 521 Long Range Artillery Regiment.